qeesung/gitaly/doc/ROADMAP.md

 **GitLab.com running with 100% of Git operations going through Gitaly**: no rugged operations or git process spawns from the Ruby monolith.
 NFS operations/sec to git file servers down to zero.

-At the point, the GitLab Kubernetes Helm Charts can move towards running Gitaly as one-or-more StatefulSets.
+At this point, the GitLab Kubernetes Helm Charts can move towards running Gitaly as one-or-more StatefulSets.
 Since some features will be opt-in, these setup will be experimental.

 ## Gitaly Version 1.1